 And as far as the education system is concerned, the students now have access to so many facilities with respect to infrastructure and technology, but, the meaning of education which is to train a student and educate them is not being imparted.
-Educational centers are becoming much like exam conducting centers.
+Educational centres are becoming much like exam conducting centres.
 Institutions now proudly boast of their number of admissions and the rate of results.
-They are most often not capable of handling the number of students that they intake and provide them the attention that student require.
+They are most often not capable of handling the number of students that they intake and provide them with the attention that student requires.
 They are unable to control the discipline of so many students.

 Once admissions have been granted, the institutions need to make arrangements and be equipped to deliver facilities to students equally.
 The parents also are ready to provide the fees for these expensive institutes but the real meaning of education is not being delivered as it ideally should have been.